 - the stool (both fixed and folding);

-- the bench and its antecedent, the chest;
+- the bench, and

-- and the chair.
+- the chair

 Seat-Makers – From Carpenters to Ergonomics Professionals